 Course Load & Unit Requirements

-Most UC students enroll in 14–17 units per term.
+Full-time enrollment (12 - 13 units) as defined by the host UC or college/school is required of both U.S. and non-U.S. citizens each term.
+Most UC students enroll in 14 - 17 units per term.
 Some reciprocal exchange students, particularly those whose first language is not English, may consider limiting their first-term enrollment to the minimum number of units required by their UC college or department.
 Communicate with your home university advisor to ensure that you also comply with your home university’s enrollment requirements while on UC exchange.

 UC students typically take two or three courses in their major department each term because the workload can be intense.
 Reciprocal exchange students may also enroll in general education courses in other departments.
 Do not, however, expect to enroll in a full schedule of courses only in your host department.
 Consider taking some general courses of interest to you.